 DO NOT keep fiddling and getting frustrated if things don’t power back on.
 There could be a larger problem underway, or even a problem with the grid.

 DO use caution and common sense.
 In stormy weather or scheduled work to the grid, it’s best to just wait it out rather than panic or attempt to fix things yourself.

-If you have any questions or concerns about the electrical panel in your home, please DO call in an electirican professional.
+If you have any questions or concerns about the electrical panel in your home, please DO call in an electirican professional to provide the best electrical services in Vancouver.
 Electricity is not something to play around or experiment with, for your safety and the safety of your home.